jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 ### Changing Your IP Address

-Changing your **IP address** help hide your identity for example during a DoS (Denial of Service) attack, etc.
+Changing your **IP address** helps hide your identity for example during a DoS (Denial of Service) attack, etc.

 - `ifconfig eth0 192.168.181.115` changes the `eth0` interface to IP address `192.168.181.115`